 • Seaweed and kelp

-– Weeds that easily spread: If you’re having a hard time keeping certain weeds out of your garden, it’s probably best not to put them in the compost.
-The heat of a good compost pile can kill some weeds, but be careful which ones you choose to put in the pile.
+Weeds that easily spread: If you’re having a hard time keeping certain weeds out of your garden, it’s probably best not to put them in the compost.
+The heat of a good compost pile can kill some weeds, but be careful which ones you choose to include.

-* Sawdust/Wood shavings, chips and bark – It’s fine to add some wood chips and sawdust to your compost, although these items do take longer to break down, so add these items sparingly.
-Wood has a high carbon content so it takes a long time to break down and can overwhelm a compost pile.
-Sawdust or small chips are best layered lightly over fresh compost scraps to cut down on smells and dissuade flying critters.
+* Sawdust/Wood shavings, chips and bark – It’s fine to add some wood chips and sawdust, although these items do take longer to break down, so add them sparingly.
+Wood has a high carbon content so it takes a long time to break down and can overwhelm a pile.
+Sawdust or small chips are best layered lightly over fresh scraps to cut down on smells and dissuade flying critters.
 Sawdust and wood chips can also be helpful when your pile is overwhelmed with green material, but it should be used in moderation.
 Never use black walnut sawdust, which retards or destroys plant growth.